henrysky/astroNN/docs/source/quick_start.rst

 For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_

-If you install `tensorflow` instead of `tensorflow-gpu`, Tensorflow will run on CPU.
 Currently official Tensorflow python wheels do not compiled with AVX2 - sets of CPU instruction extensions that can speed up calculation on CPU.
 If you are using `tensorflow` which runs on CPU only or want to use latest CUDA/CuDNN , you should consider to download `High Performance Tensorflow MacOS build`_ for MacOS, Or `High Performance Tensorflow Windows build`_ for Windows.